Keats/vincentprouillet/content/blog/2015-06-14_looking-at-hackernews-effect/index.md

 tags = ["python", "notebook"]
 +++

-> This article was originally posted on [my company's blog](https://blog.wearewizards.io/the-hacker-news-effect-examined).
+> Note: the original article was published on my old company blog which is no longer live.
+I've changed the URLs so they don't 404

-Last week my article [Using Protobuf instead of JSON to communicate with a frontend](https://blog.wearewizards.io/using-protobuf-instead-of-json-to-communicate-with-a-frontend) ended up being number one on [Hacker News](https://news.ycombinator.com) and we saw a crazy amount of traffic coming on this blog.
+Last week my article [Using Protobuf instead of JSON to communicate with a frontend](@/blog/2015-06-14_trying-to-replace-json-with-protobuf.md) ended up being number one on [Hacker News](https://news.ycombinator.com) and we saw a crazy amount of traffic coming on this blog.

 I thought that it would be interesting to analyze some of that data so here it is.